 Summers are long and warm, which are ideal for plant growth.
 Zone 8’s conditions, especially its extended growing season, make it most fitting for many veggies and fruits.
-Keep reading to learn everything you need to know about zone 8 and what plants to choose that do well in this hardiness zone.
+Here are the best zone 8 plants and tips on growing them.

 So what is a climate zone?
 Before we get into zone 8, let’s first break down the definition of a climate zone.
 A climate zone, or plant hardiness zone, refers to an area with a distinct climate.
 It’s defined by annual minimum temperatures that serve as guides to which plants will grow in it.

 The United States Department of Agriculture developed the Plant Hardiness Zone Map in the 1960s, by taking decades of weather data to divide the country by average annual extreme minimum temperatures, starting with 1 as the coldest and 13 as the warmest.

 Hardy plants in zone 1 can withstand extremely cold temperatures, but hardy plants in zone 8 prefer warmer conditions.
 The map lets you know which plants will likely be perennials in your region.
 (Perennials, in case you need a refresher, refer to plants that grow back year after year.)
 Of course, the Hardiness Zone Map is a general guide since it can’t account for all the nuances in each defined region.
 However, many plant species stay relatively happy in zone 8 regions, as we’ll discuss below.

 As you pick flowers for zone 8 gardens, look for species that can handle the heat and drought that go hand in hand with long summers.
 For a ground cover, add quick-growing and drought-tolerant creeping thyme that boasts aromatic foliage and lovely pops of color with white, pink, and purple blooms.
 If you adore beautiful flowers with extended blooms, consider garden phlox that you can plant in early spring.